 It is quite common for temporary disability benefits to be denied.
 That does not mean that you are not entitled to benefits or incorrect in your effort to seek them.
 In many instances, the insurance company may deny claims because they know very few people appeal and the less they pay out in claims, the more money they make.
 While this practice may not be right, or even lawful in some instances, companies get away with not paying claimants because after an initial claim is denied the vast majority of people do not appeal that decision.
 Not appealing a denial is a mistake as you may be entitled to benefits that could help you.

 The appeal process can vary depending on whether the disability insurance was privately purchased or employer-purchased.
 If purchased by an employer, more than likely the policy is subject to federal law which requires that a denied claimant must first file an appeal and go through the administrative appeal process before filing a lawsuit.
 On the other hand, if a private buyer purchases the policy, the claimant may have the option go straight to litigation if their claim is denied, or they may have to go through an appeal process depending on the contract language of the policy.

 The appeal process can become complicated quickly when you are unfamiliar with the law.
-That’s why the compassionate and experienced Raleigh temporary disability benefits attorneys at Law Office of Sam Scudder are here to help.
+That’s why the compassionate and experienced Morehead City temporary disability benefits attorneys at Law Office of Sam Scudder are here to help.